LeeAnnEditor/o365hq/blog/SharePoint Sites and Portals.md

 ![](https://o365hq.com/images/416.png)

-### Communications Sites
+### Communication sites

 Communication sites are compelling, dynamic sites that communicate messages to a broad audience.
-With common navigation and a consistent look and feel, associated sites provide visitors with easy to learn experience.
+With common navigation and a consistent look and feel, associated sites provide visitors with an easy-to-learn experience.
 For example, they can quickly browse from site to site without needing to familiarize themselves with different site layouts.

-With the Stream site, visitors can experience a complete video viewing, without leaving SharePoint.
-Microsoft Stream videos are easily embedded and play right in the web part which provides a rich playback experience of a single video or an entire channel, including the capability to attach closed captions.
+With the Stream site, visitors can experience a complete video viewing without leaving SharePoint.
+Microsoft Stream videos are easily embedded and play right in the web part, which provides a rich playback experience of a single video or an entire channel, including the capability to attach closed captions.
 It is easy to look for a certain keyword in the transcript and then skip directly to that part of the video.